Inesgor/xwm-community/README.md

 ## User Contributed Screeshots

 The following is a collective of user contributed screenshots.
-If you woulld like to make your own contribution, create a new [Pull Request](https://github.com/mcpcpc/xwm-patches/pulls), place your image in the `screenshots/` directory and update the index below.
+If you woulld like to make your own contribution, create a new [Pull Request](https://github.com/mcpcpc/xwm-patches/pulls), place your image in the `screenshots/` directory and update the index below (with a brief description).

 ### mcpcpc

+I am not a `ricer`, but this was my very first screenshot taken using `xwm`.

 ![mcpcpc-1.jpg](pictures/mcpcpc-1.jpg)